plotly/Kaleido/BUILD_AND_RELEASE.md

 E.g. depot_tools commit hash from 05/19/2020: e67e41a, set `DEPOT_TOOLS_COMMIT=e67e41a`
 #### Picking a cc version

-The c++ for Kaleido has to be updated sometimes based ont he chromium version.
+The c++ for Kaleido has to be updated sometimes based on the chromium version.
 The platform README.md will tell you what variables to change for that.
-The `repos/kaleido/REAMDE-CC.md` contains some information about the difference between the versions, so you can cross reference errors and that, maybe.
+The (repos/kaleido/REAMDE-CC.md)[repos/kaleido/README-CC.md] contains some information about the difference between the versions, so you can cross reference errors and that, maybe.
 Otherwise you need serious git-fu + code note research to get a handle on Google's unstable API.

 #### Patching